Library Fact Sheets

 Printable Fact Sheet

 The 99th Air Base Wing, activated in October 1995, is the host wing for Nellis and Creech Air Force Bases located in Southern Nevada.
 The wing provides installation support for more than 10,000 personnel assigned to Nellis AFB, Creech AFB, and the Nevada Test & Training Range.
-Three groups are assigned to the wing: 99th Mission Support Group, 99th Medical Group and the 99th Security Forces Group.
+Three groups are assigned to the wing: 99th Mission Support Group, 99th Medical Group and the 799th Air Base Group.

-The 99th Comptroller Squadron is assigned directly to the Wing and provides ADCON to 11 Wing Staff Agencies including Plans and Programs, Public Partnership, Public Affairs, Safety, Chaplain, Historian, Information Protection, Sexual Assault Prevention & Response, Equal Opportunity, Resource Advisor, and AFSO21.
+The 99th Comptroller Squadron is assigned directly to the Wing and provides ADCON to 10 Wing Staff Agencies including the Inspector General, Plans and Programs, Public Affairs, Safety, Chaplain, Historian, Information Protection, Sexual Assault Prevention & Response, Equal Opportunity and Community Support Coordinator.

 The 99th Mission Support Group provides civil engineer, communications, contracting, logistics readiness, personnel, and services support for Nellis AFB, Creech AFB, and the Nevada Test and Training Range.